awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 If you are still unable to troubleshoot your failed deployment, review the other issues in this topic\.

-## CodeDeploy deployment resources are supported in certain regions only<a name="troubleshooting-supported-regions"></a>
+## CodeDeploy deployment resources are supported in only in some AWS Regions<a name="troubleshooting-supported-regions"></a>

-If you do not see or cannot access applications, deployment groups, instances, or other deployment resources from the AWS CLI or the CodeDeploy console, make sure you're referencing one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in *AWS General Reference*\.
+If you do not see or cannot access applications, deployment groups, instances, or other deployment resources from the AWS CLI or the CodeDeploy console, make sure you're referencing one of the AWS Regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in *AWS General Reference*\.

-Amazon EC2 instances and Amazon EC2 Auto Scaling groups that will be used in CodeDeploy deployments must be launched and created in one of these regions\.
+Amazon EC2 instances and Amazon EC2 Auto Scaling groups that are used in CodeDeploy deployments must be launched and created in one of these AWS Regions\.

-If you're using the AWS CLI, run the `aws configure` command from the AWS CLI\.
-Then you can view and set your default region\.
+If you're using the AWS CLI, run the aws configure command from the AWS CLI\.
+Then you can view and set your default AWS Region\.

-If you're using the CodeDeploy console, on the navigation bar, from the region selector, choose one of the supported regions\.
+If you're using the CodeDeploy console, on the navigation bar, from the region selector, choose one of the supported AWS Regions\.

 **Important**
 To use services in the China \(Beijing\) Region or China \(Ningxia\) Region, you must have an account and credentials for those regions\.
 Accounts and credentials for other AWS regions do not work for the Beijing and Ningxia Regions, and vice versa\.